Michael Huber, Executive Director

 Courtney Wood, Economic Development Director, DSELF Administrator, MBA, CTA

 Courtney is a two-time University of the Pacific alumna with over ten years of customer service experience, a Master of Business Administration from the Eberhardt School of Business and a Bachelor of Arts in Sociology from the College of the Pacific.
 She came on board at DSA as a Marketing & Events Intern in June 2016 and then, as a Special Projects Assistant, she played a key role in the successful re-certification of the Downtown PBID.
-In her current role as Economic Development Coordinator, Courtney maintains property owner contact information databases; facilitates DSA’s entrepreneur workshops; and collaborates on implementing economic development initiatives.
+In her current role as Economic Development Director & DSELF Administrator, Courtney maintains property owner contact information databases; serves as secretary of the DSELF Board; and collaborates on implementing economic development initiatives.
 Her goal is to coordinate with both existing and potential downtown property and business owners to foster a vibrant, supportive community and a flourishing, sustainable economy in downtown.

 [email protected] 209-888-8633